 Capacity: 500 students

-Tech Requirements: Secure change rooms.
-For local performances, the Dancers of Damelahamid will bring and set up their own sound system as well as a dance screen that the dancers will use to hide behind for regalia changes.
+Tech Requirements: Secure change rooms, close access to gym doors for load in and strike, 25 x 25 foot stage.
+For local performances, the Dancers of Damelahamid will bring and set up their own sound system as well as a dance screen that the dancers will use to hide behind.

-The Dancers of Damelahamid's new dance piece for young audiences is In Abundance.
-The main theme of the dance piece is based on the salmon cycle, and also conveys important cultural teachings on balance, community and sustainability.
+In Abundance is the Dancers of Damelahamid's dance piece for young audiences.
+The main theme of the dance piece is based on the salmon cycle, and conveys important cultural teachings on balance, community and sustainability.
 The salmon symbolize abundance and are a key reminder of the importance to value and protect this essential resource.
 The final teaching of In Abundance is that when we take only what we need there is plenty for all, including the salmon needed to spawn for the next year's cycle.